xmartlabs/xmartlabs.github.io/_posts/2018-4-02-XLpagingPart2.md

 However, in that example we had only one source, so how could we manage multiple sources?
 How can we combine a database cache source with a paged service source?
 There are some paged services that make our life a bit easier.
-For instance, if you are using a service API like Reddit, you don't have the page number concept, you have the concept of the page before and the page after something.
+For instance, if you are using a service API like Reddit, you don't have the page number concept, you have the concept of the page before and the page after some entity id.
-Suppose that you are listing the hottest posts associated to a subreddit (like in [one of Google's examples](https://github.com/googlesamples/android-architecture-components/tree/master/PagingWithNetworkSample)) and then, given a specific post, the API enables you to get the next and the previous page of that post.
+Suppose that you are listing the hottest posts associated to a subreddit (like in [one of the Google's examples](https://github.com/googlesamples/android-architecture-components/tree/master/PagingWithNetworkSample)) and then, given a specific post, the API enables you to get the next and the previous page of that post.
+That's great.
-That's great, suppose that the post order cannot change, so using that, we could save in the database all of the posts and which is the newest and the oldest one.
+Suppose that the post order cannot change, then we could save in the database all the posts and which is the newest and the oldest one.
-Then we could use that to get the page after and before them, and make the paged stuff easy.
+Then we could use it to get the pages after and before them, and make the paging easy.

-That's cool, but what happens if our service API uses only an incremental page number strategy to implement the paging stuff?
+That's cool, but what happens if our service API uses only an incremental page number strategy to implement the paging mechanism?
 Suppose that we have an incremental paged service, like the GitHub example presented in the [previous post] and we want to save the responses in a database source.
-That's hard, we could save the item position and the page number, but if an item is added all pages are updated, so that's not a good idea.
+It's hard to implement, we could save the item position and page number, but when an item is added all pages are updated, so it's not a good idea.
-In this post I'll show you how we can use the **[Fountain]** library to make it work.
+In this post I show you how we can use the **[Fountain]** library to make it work.

 ## Paging strategy